daftspunk/pond/PROVISIONING-AND-DEPLOYMENT.md

 Pond projects should be able to request and show the server environment status: what droplets are registered, their status (running or stopped), which environment is current, what is the last deployed build tag, when was the last deployment.
 Also, Pond log for every server should be available with clicking a button.

-## Binding project to an existing server(s)
+## Keeping some data on the could servers

-Deployed environments must keep enough metadata to simplify the process of binding Pond installations to existing infrastructures.
-Droplets should use tags matching project names.
+Deployed environments must keep enough metadata to determine what projects the belong to, just for convenience of administrators.
+Droplets will use tags matching project names.

-* Choose what type of infrastructure we're binding to
-* Select server(s) - this should be semi-automated with tags
-* Choose directory